oscardavidtorres1994/Fedlearning-for-LoRaWAN-Enabled/README.md

 # README: Autoencoder for Anomaly Detection on IIoT

 ## Overview
-This repository contains a Jupyter Notebook implementing an autoencoder for anomaly detection.
-The autoencoder is a type of neural network used to learn a compressed representation of data, which helps identify unusual patterns or anomalies.
+This repository contains a Jupyter Notebook that implements an autoencoder for anomaly detection.
+Base repository of the work “Federated Learning framework for LoRaWAN-enabled IIoT communication: A case study”

 ## Requirements
 Ensure you have Python installed along with the following libraries: